-Most cars offer the option of heated seats and steering wheels these days, but where you really need auxiliary electric heating in winter is on your bike or ATV.
-Once upon a time, motorcycle electrical systems were so marginal that having the headlight always on could cause premature failure.
-Those bikes could barely handle an electric vest.
-But that was more than 30 years ago, and motorcycle charging systems are much more robust.
-Besides, modern technology has developed standalone, rechargeable heated clothing that doesn’t need to be connected to a bike at all.
+Most cars offer the option of heated seats and steering wheels these days, but where you really need auxiliary electric heating in winter is on your motorcycle, ATV, tractor and snowmobile.
+Once upon a time, motorcycle electrical systems were so marginal that having the headlight on all the time caused premature alternator failure.
+Vintage bikes could barely handle an electric vest, but that was more than 30 years ago, and charging systems are now much more robust.
+Besides, modern technology has developed standalone, rechargeable heated clothing that doesn’t need to be connected to your vehicle at all.

-Heated grips are an inexpensive and popular upgrade to any bike, or anything that get’s ridden in the cold and/or wet weather.
-If you are handy, a heated grip kit can be installed under a set of grip for about $25, not including the price of new grips.
+Heated grips are an inexpensive and popular upgrade to any bike, or anything with handlebars that get’s ridden in cold and/or wet weather.
+For about $50, any number of companies offer kits with new rubber grips already wired with a heating element, wiring, and control switch.
+If you are handy, a $25 heated grip kit can be installed under a set of grips, not including the price of new grips you need to put over them.
 There are even heaters that install over the stock grip and plug into a USB power source, so you can install them in seconds (if you have a plug already installed).
-For $50 or more, any number of companies offer kits with new rubber grips already wired with a heating element, wiring, and control switch.
+These sorts of external wraps exist for the steering wheel in your tractor or side by side too.

-Perhaps the easiest heated accessory you can add to your bike (or anything with 12 volt power available) is a heated seat.
-You can order heated seats on the Honda Goldwing, some BMW touring bikes, and Harley-Davidson sells accessory seats with built in heating elements, but it is an easy enough feature to add if you are recovering your current seat.
-The thin heater elements go between the foam and the seat cover, then you just have to hide or mount the switch somewhere.
-There are even pads which strap to the seat and plug into your charging port, requiring no installation at all.
-And if you have a UTV, side x side, or garden tractor you use in winter, there are automotive seat pads with heat which plug into a 12v cigarette lighter which should fit.
+Perhaps the easiest heated accessory you can add to anything with a 12 volt power source available is a heated seat.
+You can order heated seats on the Honda Goldwing, BMW touring bikes, and other high end rides, but it is an easy enough feature to add if you are recovering your current seat.
+The thin heater elements go between the foam and the seat cover, then you just have to mount the switch somewhere.
+There are even pads which strap to any seat and plug into your charging port, requiring no installation at all.
+And if you have a UTV, side x side, or tractor you use in winter, there are automotive seat pads with heat which plug into a 12v cigarette lighter which should fit too.

 No matter what you are doing in the cold, your extremities are the first thing to suffer, and on a motorcycle, ATV or snowmobile, you need those fingers and feet to control the vehicle.
 Socks and gloves powered by disposable batteries have been used by hunters and outdoors-men since the 1950s, but they didn’t work great, and the batteries only lasted a few hours.
 Heated gloves that run of the motorcycle’s electrical system start at less than $100, if you shop around online, but that wire is a hassle.
 Rechargeable battery powered gloves typically have one 6 or 7.4 volt battery in each glove, and can run for 3 to 8 hours on a charge, the downside is they are typically more than $200.
 If you are less concerned with crash protection, there are some full leather work gloves with 3.7 volt batteries (1.5-5 hour run time, depending on setting) that can recharge via USB port and only cost $100.
 And if you are riding in the snow you probably should go for something waterproof as well, with a leather palm.